Human Development and Family Sciences

 Directed Individual Study (DIS) – Optional

 Some students desire specialized experience in addition to the required and elective courses.
 Directed Individual Study or “DIS” (CHD / FAD 4905) provides such experience.
-Students must obtain a faculty supervisor within FCS and complete the necessary form.
+Students must obtain a faculty supervisor within HDFS and complete the necessary form.
 In collaboration with the faculty member, students work out a rationale, objectives, and method of evaluation.
 Once the form is completed and signed by both the faculty and student it needs to be approved by the Department Chair before the student can be enrolled in the DIS course.

 - Child Development Minor – Students must complete the following courses:

 |Department||Course Number||Course Title|